StefanAna-Maria/MO_Robot/README.md

   For a detailed description of every component used in this project please check [HERE](https://github.com/StefanAna-Maria/MO_Robot/blob/main/Hardware/README.md)

   ## Block Diagram:

   ## Electrical Diagram:

   ## Complete Circuit:
+  TBD (I encountered issues regarding the delivery of some components)

   ## Images and Videos of the physical components:
+  ### Arm prototype video:

+  ### Test image and video for the LED Matrix:

+  TBD
 </details>

 <details>